jandelgado/jled-pca9685-hal/README.md

 ## Dependencies

 When using this library with PlatformIO, the dependencies are automatically resolved according to [library.properties](library.properties).
+Just add `lib_deps = JLedPCA9685-HAL` to your `platformio.ini` file.

 In the Arduino-IDE the dependencies must be configured manually.
-Make sure to add:
+Make sure to
+add:

 * [JLed](https://github.com/jandelgado/jled)
 * [Adafruit PWM Servo Driver Library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library)